• Home

 About This Version

-Tony Bennett recorded “Pick Yourself Up” with The Bill Charlap Trio for the 2015 album The Silver Lining: The Songs of Jerome Kern.
-Peter Washington (bass) and Kenny Washington (drums) join Bill Charlap on piano.
+Tony Bennett recorded “I’m Old Fashioned” with The Bill Charlap Trio in 2015 for The Silver Lining: The Songs of Jerome Kern.
+Charlap wrote the arrangement as well as leading the trio on piano.
+The trio also featured Peter Washington on bass and Kenny Washington on drums.

 About This Song